The Essential Nonprofit Conflict of Interest Policy Template

 When gray areas appear is a key point, because they inevitably will appear.
 Sometimes they are legitimate conflicts of interest, other times the situation merely has the appearance of impropriety.
 In either case, referring to a clear conflict of interest policy allows your organization to be protected.

-What Belongs in a Conflict of Interest Policy?
+What Belongs in your Conflict of Interest Policy?

 A good template should include: